neutrons/reflectivity_ui/README.md

 # Interface
 - Make sure matplotlib widgets work.
-- Implement item handling in the direct beam list to be identical to the scattering run list (add a remove button).
 - Add progress bar
 - Add log window
 - Add pop-up message boxes for errors?
 - Calculated sangle needs to update if we change the position ranges
 - Create a widget to change the mantid path
-- Match direct beam should update the reduction list.
+- Add Huber X cut
+- Update affected reflectivity when a direct beam run is deleted or changed.

 ## Data Manager Design
 - Improve data manager design to handle direct beams more cleanly